still-dreaming-1/vim-project-tags/README.md

 When I say I no longer whish to maintain this plugin, what I mean is, this plugin relies on my vim-eliv library, and I no longer wish to update the master branch of this plugin to be compatible with the latest code in the master branch of vim-elhiv.
 Theoretically, you should be able to compare the date of the last tagged release of this plugin, and use a commit from the vim-elhiv master branch just before or after that.
 If someone requests my help in an issue, I will update these instructions to be more helpful.

+If you feel this lack of continued support for this project will affect you negatively, please file an issue.
+I may be willing to update this plugin to have no external dependencies such that all you ever need to do is use the latest commit from the master branch.
+This would mean I don't need to update anything to maintain it other than possibly address issues or fix bugs as needed.
+This would also make it easier to install as you would only need to add it with your plugin manager.

 **Context**